tonethar/IGME-330-Master/notes/IIFE-review.md

 ## I. Overview
 - Let's practice how to architect a JS project, in a somewhat old school (but still relevant) "ES-5 / IIFE Style"!
+- The instructions are in the HTML file below

 ## II.
 Start Code